zumasys/docs/site/jbase/encryption/jbc-encrypt-decrypt-functions/README.md

 Beginning with jBASE 5.8, the following information applies to the jBC [ENCRYPT()](../../jbc/encrypt/README.md) and [DECRYPT()](../../jbc/decrypt/README.md) functions.

-Support has been added for:
+In addition to the symmetric ciphers supported in previous jBASE releases, support has been added for:

 * hashing (MD5, SHA1, SHA384, SHA512)
-* signature (RSA, HMAC)
+* digital signature (RSA, HMAC)
 * signature verification (RSA, HMAC)
 * optional IV for symmetric ciphers

-To accommodate enhanced functionality, the number of arguments for the **ENCRYPT()** / **DECRYPT()** functions has been expanded from 3 arguments to 6 arguments where the last 3 are optional, and the last one is reserved:

 ```
-ENCRYPT(string, key, method, extra, password)
+ENCRYPT(string, key, method, {extra, {password}})
-DECRYPT(string, key, method, extra, password)
+DECRYPT(string, key, method, {extra})
 ```
+The ENCRYPT function encrypts, hashes or signs a string.
+The DECRYPT function decrypts a string or verifies a digital signature.

 The _extra_ and _password_ arguments are optional, and are used for certain ciphers and signature algorithms.